agrawal-2005/IIITA_LAB/README.md

 # IIITA Lab API

 ## 📌 Project Overview
-IIITA Lab API is a RESTful API built using **Golang (Gin Framework)** and **GORM** for database management.
-It provides an interface for managing research-related data, including publications, projects, conferences, students, and supervisors at IIITA.
+IIITA Lab API is a RESTful API built with **Golang (Gin Framework)** and **GORM** for database management.
+It serves as an interface for managing research-related data, including publications, projects, conferences, students, and supervisors at IIITA.

 ## 🚀 Features
-- User Authentication (Login system)
+- User authentication (Login system)
 - CRUD operations for research publications, projects, and conferences
-- Student and Supervisor management
+- Student and supervisor management
 - Feedback collection
 - Automatic database migration with GORM